ngochuyle/StudentRecognition/README.md

 ## Contact Information:

-If you have any questions, please contact email A.
+If you have any questions, please contact email ngochuyle191@gmail.com.
-Furthermore, you can find my CV at ./doc/.

 Thank you for your interest in my project!